 The older waiter patiently waits for the customer to finish knowing the customer’s home was just like his, dark, empty and vacant.
 Impatiently the young waiter leaves.
 The older waiter stays behind with the customer well into the morning.
 The older waiter had so much patience because he saw himself in the customer.

-When we see ourselves in other people’s life and struggles we are able to practice empathy, patience, and care.
+When we see ourselves in our students we are able to practice empathy, patience, and care.

-To grow in empathy, we put ourselves in another’s shoes and feel with their heart.
+To grow in empathy, we put ourselves in our students’ shoes and feel with their heart live their lives for a few moments.

 The older waiter saw the customer as family because he identified with the customer’s struggle.
-He saw himself in the customer because the customer struggled with insomnia and had no one to go home to just like him.
+He saw himself in the customer because the customer struggled with insomnia and had no one to go home to just like his customer.

-In order to grow empathy for those close and far away we open our hearts to their experience and see ourselves in them and them in us.
+In order to grow empathy for students we must open our hearts to their experience and see ourselves in them and them in us.